bestfocus/Collaboration_Competition/README.md

  6. Solve the environment: After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
 This yields 2 (potentially different) scores.
 We then take the maximum of these 2 scores.
 This yields a single score for each episode.
 In order to solve the environment, agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).

 ## Getting Started
 The code is written in Python 3 and PyTorch.
-Instructions for installing dependencies or downloading needed files for Windows are provided on https://github.com/udacity/deep-reinforcement-learning#dependencies.
+Instructions for installing dependencies or downloading needed files for Windows, Linux or Mac are provided on https://github.com/udacity/deep-reinforcement-learning#dependencies.
 The process is summarized as follows:
  1. Download AnaConda3
  2. Open the AnaConda Powershell Prompt to enter the following commands to create and activate a new env "drlnd" using an old Python version 3.6 required by this project:
+    .Windows:
     ```
     conda create --name drlnd python=3.6
     conda activate drlnd
+    ```
+    .Linux or Mac:
+    ```
+    conda create --name drlnd python=3.6
+    source activate drlnd
     ```
  3. In the new env "drlnd", run the following to install the old PyTorch version for installing Unity provided by Udacity:
     ```